regulondbunam/regulondb-docs/00_about_policies/about_us.md

 # What is RegulonDB?

 **RegulonDB** is a comprehensive and expertly curated knowledge base dedicated to the **transcriptional regulatory network of *Escherichia coli* K-12**, a model organism in molecular biology and systems biology.
-It has been developed and maintained by the *Computational Genomics Program* at the **Centro de Ciencias Genómicas (UNAM)** for over two decades.
+It has been developed and maintained by the *Computational Genomics Program* at the **Centro de Ciencias Genómicas (UNAM)** for over three decades.

 <br>